Key takeaways

 Bottom Line

-Recommended for: Apple users who want beautiful, accessible markdown notes with flexible tag organization.
+Recommended for: Apple users who want beautiful, accessible markdown notes with flexible tag organization—now including power users who want CLI/AI access to their notes.

-Not recommended for: Cross-platform users, power users needing plugins/linking, or users who insist on plain file storage.
+Not recommended for: Cross-platform users, users who insist on plain file storage, or the privacy-sensitive who object to local CLI note access being on by default.

 Research by Ry Walker Research • methodology